-Yasmine Amory was trained in Classics at the University of Florence and at the École Pratique des Hautes Études (Paris), where she received a Master’s degree and was initiated to Greek Papyrology.
+She was trained in Classics at the University of Florence, at the École Normale Supérieure and at the École Pratique des Hautes Études (Paris), where she received a Master’s degree and was initiated to Greek Papyrology.
 She then perfected her papyrological skills in Late Antique documents at the 9th Summer Institute in Papyrology (Princeton University, 2014).
-She also has an acquaintance with Coptic Language and Papyrology.